EPAM Systems (NYSE:EPAM) Issues Q1 2022 Earnings Guidance

 EPAM Systems (NYSE:EPAM – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.580-$2.660 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.560.
 The company issued revenue guidance of $1.17 billion-$1.18 billion, compared to the consensus revenue estimate of $1.11 billion.EPAM Systems also updated its FY 2022 guidance to $11.360-$11.690 EPS.

-EPAM Systems (NYSE:EPAM – Get Rating) last issued its quarterly earnings data on Thursday, February 17th.
-The information technology services provider reported $2.76 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.51 by $0.25.
+EPAM Systems (NYSE:EPAM – Get Rating) last issued its quarterly earnings results on Thursday, February 17th.
+The information technology services provider reported $2.76 EPS for the quarter, topping the consensus estimate of $2.51 by $0.25.
 EPAM Systems had a net margin of 12.82% and a return on equity of 21.10%.
-The company had revenue of $1.11 billion during the quarter, compared to the consensus estimate of $1.09 billion.
-During the same quarter last year, the company earned $1.59 earnings per share.
-EPAM Systems’s revenue for the quarter was up 53.0% on a year-over-year basis.
-Research analysts expect that EPAM Systems will post 8.37 EPS for the current fiscal year.
+The firm had revenue of $1.11 billion during the quarter, compared to analyst estimates of $1.09 billion.
+During the same quarter in the prior year, the business posted $1.59 earnings per share.
+EPAM Systems’s revenue for the quarter was up 53.0% compared to the same quarter last year.
+Equities research analysts expect that EPAM Systems will post 7.95 earnings per share for the current year.

-In related news, CEO Arkadiy Dobkin sold 50,000 shares of EPAM Systems stock in a transaction dated Wednesday, December 8th.
-The stock was sold at an average price of $690.00, for a total transaction of $34,500,000.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, SVP Boris Shnayder sold 1,250 shares of EPAM Systems stock in a transaction dated Wednesday, December 15th.
-The stock was sold at an average price of $637.50, for a total value of $796,875.00.
+In other EPAM Systems news, SVP Boris Shnayder sold 1,250 shares of the firm’s stock in a transaction dated Wednesday, December 15th.
+The shares were sold at an average price of $637.50, for a total value of $796,875.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Arkadiy Dobkin sold 4,959 shares of the firm’s stock in a transaction dated Monday, December 13th.
+The stock was sold at an average price of $682.89, for a total transaction of $3,386,451.51.
 The disclosure for this sale can be found here.
-Insiders have sold 63,125 shares of company stock worth $43,579,057 over the last three months.
-Corporate insiders own 4.80% of the company’s stock.
+4.80% of the stock is currently owned by corporate insiders.

 EPAM Systems, Inc engages in the provision of software product development and digital platform engineering services.
 It operates through the following geographical segments: North America, Europe, and Russia.
 The company was founded by Leonid Lozner and Arkadiy Dobkin in 1993 and is headquartered in Newtown, PA.